General & Pediatric Dermatology

 Dr. Sergay's Approach

-Warts are growths that appear when a virus — specifically the human papillomavirus (HPV) — infects the top layer of the skin.
-They are considered contagious because they can spread when healthy skin contacts wart particles, either directly or through shared surfaces like floors, towels, or shoes.
+Warts are growths that appear when the human papillomavirus (HPV) infects the top layer of the skin.
+They are contagious — spreading when healthy skin contacts wart particles, either directly or through shared surfaces like floors, towels, or shoes.
+While warts are harmless, they can grow, multiply, and spread without treatment.

-There are many effective treatment options for both conditions, including “freezing” with liquid nitrogen, topical destructive solutions, and injectable medications.
+There are many effective treatment options, including cantharidin, topical destructive solutions, cryotherapy, and injectable medications.
 Dr. Sergay will discuss the pros and cons of each approach and customize the management plan to fit your needs — taking into account the patient's age, lesion location, number, and tolerance.

 Children & Adults